 You can also find a line of 5x7 greeting cards here.
-Each card is individually spraypainted (no prints here!) on the outside and blank on the inside for your own personal message.
+Featuring original hand-painted pieces and prints on the outside of the cards, and blank on the inside for your own personal message.
 And, they make great little paintings that can be framed and placed anywhere in the home.

 Are you, or is someone you know, a person who loves to read?
 Continue to spark the imagination with unique laminate-covered book markers!
 (10 1/2" x 2 1/2")

 spindrift\`spin-drift\ n. [nautical]: spray or mist blown from waves at sea.

 While vacationing in Mexico we came across a local street artist demonstrating this unique art form.
 Sitting on the ground on a large piece of tarp, he proceeded to spraypaint beautiful space-scenes of planets, stars and moons.
 Then with some simple templates, he would create Aztec jungles with ancient Mayan pyramids rising above the trees with a full moon floating above them.

 Using no paint brushes, and nothing more than simple cans of spraypaint, a few small pieces of sponges and a pallet knife, he would produce beautiful works of art right there in front of the vacationers.
 I quickly became intrigued with this distinctive style of painting and decided to begin exploring the techniques of this type of art for myself.
 Studying different spraypaint artists, I slowly began to see, and became quite excited about, all of the different possibilities and types of scenes that could be produced by simple cans of spraypaint.